 - outdoor horse racing tracks, car racing tracks and other similar venues

-You do not have to show proof of vaccination if you are:
+You do not have to show your proof of vaccination certificate, proof of medical exemption or proof of participation in a vaccine trial if you are:

 - entering a business temporarily to: